 • Logistics.
 Enable delivery tracking and notification to customers with data teams as small as a single person and at a fraction of the cost of a custom streaming solution.

-When to choose RisingWave
+When to consider RisingWave

-When to choose Materialize
+When to consider Materialize

 • AI agent architectures: Digital twins and real-time context for autonomous systems